 The basic center console layout is ideal for the fisherman.
 This layout leaves room for plenty of options: a cooler under the swing back seat; a baitwell in the forward part of the console or one in the stern lockers; a fish box and storage under the casting deck; and rod holders under the gunwales.
+A pilothouse style console can be fitted as an option.
 The plans include 3 different center console plans to choose from.

 For family outings, you may want more seating.
-Some of our pictures show optional quarter seats but a fixed or removable bench can also be installed across the boat, in front of the motor well.
+Some of our pictures show optional quarter seats but a fixed removable bench can also be installed across the boat, in front of the motor well.
 An outboard bracket can be used to free even more space for storage in the stern.
 Some details can be changed or added.
 Standard bow pulpits, T-tops or Bimini tops, and windshields are easy to fit.
+Another option is the dual console layout (see image below).
+A last option is a twin-engine layout.
+The plans show two different motorwells: one for a single outboard with a standard 25" shaft and an optional twin engine motorwell.
+Each layout is compliant with international industry standards: all recent outboards will fit.